You have selected your distributor in the country, signed the contracts and started with orders for a few months or years.

 Do not leave them alone.
 It is important that you invest in their development.
 You can finance an aspect, an event, a brand manager, or a sales action.

 Extra tip: Shift the market together.
-If you have a new technology or something that your competitors do not have, then invest a lot in product launch, free trials, free products for key accounts, events, etc. If you are the first one to invest and to make end users to switch from a technology to another then your will be successful for the next few years.
+If you have new technology or something that your competitors do not have, then invest a lot in product launch, free trials, free products for key accounts, events, etc. If you are the first one to invest and to make end-users to switch from a technology to another then you will be successful for the next few years.
 It will be hard for competitors to catch up with you.

 Pic: Tim Mossholder_Unsplash.com